 The fantasy variation, 3.f3, is an attempt by White to build a large and intimidating center pawn duo.
-Our plan is to allow this pawn duo, but immediately attack the dark square complex to take advantage of the White king.
+We plan to allow this pawn duo but immediately attack the dark square complex to take advantage of the White king.

-These attacking positions give us a lot to play for.
-In the club-level database, black is winning 51% to white’s 43%.
+These attacking positions give us a lot of play.
+Black wins 51% to White’s 43% in the club-level database.
 After learning these lines, you will look forward to seeing the somewhat less common 3.f3.

 Chapter 8 Preview